If you’re looking for easy answers or neat formulas, this newsletter isn’t for you.

-As a subscriber, you can expect these posts each month:
+As a subscriber, you can expect these posts from me.

-One Better Question: My weekly email that breaks down one question and how to use it.
+One Better Question: My weekly email that breaks down one question.

-One Long-Form Essay: A deep dive into a larger question at the intersection of strategy, economics, and philosophy.
+Long-Form Essays: A deep dive into a larger question at the intersection of strategy, economics, and philosophy.

-Interviews: Conversations with curious minds when the opportunity presents itself.
+Interviews: Conversations with curious minds when the opportunity arises.

 My commitment is to respect your time and intelligence.
 In light of this commitment, my publishing schedule for essays and interviews stays flexible.
 If I don’t have something that meets my standard for value, I don’t publish until I do.